-Entries tagged with 'the pizza lab'
+'the pizza lab' on Serious Eats

 It's exciting times indeed in the world of backyard pizza-making.
 Last year, I tested out two fantastic products that improved the quality of my home-baked pizzas by leaps and bounds.
 This year, I've combined their powers to produce the ultimate—and inexpensive—home pie-slinging setup.

 Back when I was a wee food labber who spent his summers at band camp,* my favorite day of the summer was when the camp's cook, Glen, would make his pesto.
 We'd have a camp-wide pesto spaghetti eating contest, in which I may have been the only competitor.
 This simultaneously made me a winner and a complete loser each time.
 What can I say?
 I loved my pesto back then as much as I love it now.
 Today, we're gonna stick it on pizza.
 But first, a few words to the wise.

 French bread pizza doesn't have to be that boring, overly sweet, soggy staple of cafeteria lunches that we all know.
 Here's how to make a version that's boldly seasoned, well balanced, and perfectly textured.